 Style can make a huge difference in the sophistication of your photos.
 It's a fine line to walk between looking put together and looking like the next Stepford-family; you want everyone to like what they are wearing, but to let all parties go about dressing themselves with no regard to consistency would most likely end in disaster.
 So how you set parameters that are open enough to allow individual expression without opening the door for Halloween costumes and prom dresses in this year's family photo?

-The best way to please all (especially if you have teenagers who really don't appreciate being told what to wear) is to pick a few colors and let those be the only guideline.
+The best way to please all is to pick a few colors and let those be the only guideline.
 Traditionally, you might instigate the outfit organization with rules like,

 Ok, everyone wear something red with khakis.